 The five critical DSAR process and fulfillment capabilities are intake, verify, search, deletion, and response.
 DSAR fulfillment is critical to both the California Consumer Privacy Act (CCPA) and General Data Protection Regulation (GDPR) compliance requirements.
-While CCPA and GDPR have their own unique take on DSR processes, these five critical capabilities are a must for any data privacy and data management initiative.
+While CCPA and GDPR have their own unique take on data subject access requests processes, these five critical capabilities are a must for any data privacy and data management initiative.

 In order to fulfill the request, the enterprise will need to locate a requestor’s personal data by searching across its data ecosystem.
 The type of information the enterprise will be searching for will differ based on data subject type.
 For example, is the data subject a current customer or a former employee?
 CCPA only applies to ‘California consumers’ whereas GDPR also includes employees and contractors (privacy by design would look to encompass current and potential future scenarios).
 The search process identifies relevant PI attributes, categories, and the company’s purpose for collecting and processing the subject’s information.
 The search then needs to identify the specific systems and locations that contain the data subject’s personal data.